Cuberis Design & Web Solutions

 About Kathy

 Kathy Reichs’s first novel Déjà Dead catapulted her to fame when it became a New York Times bestseller and won the 1997 Ellis Award for Best First Novel.
-Her other Temperance Brennan novels include Death du Jour, Deadly Décisions, Fatal Voyage, Grave Secrets, Bare Bones, Monday Mourning, Cross Bones, Break No Bones, Bones to Ashes, Devil Bones, and 206 Bones, Spider Bones (August, 2010).
-Dr. Reichs is a producer of the hit Fox TV series, Bones, which is based on her work and her novels.
+Her other Temperance Brennan books include Death du Jour, Deadly Decisions, Fatal Voyage, Grave Secrets, Bare Bones, Monday Mourning, Cross Bones, Break No Bones, Bones to Ashes, Devil Bones, 206 Bones, Spider Bones, Flash and Bones, Bones Are Forever, Bones of the Lost, Bones Never Lie, Speaking in Bones and the Temperance Brennan short story collection, The Bone Collection.
+In addition, Kathy co-authored the Virals young adult series with her son, Brendan Reichs.
+The best-selling titles are: Virals, Seizure, Code, Exposure, Terminal, and the novella collection Trace Evidence.
+The series follows the adventures of Temperance Brennan’s great niece, Tory Brennan.
+Dr. Reichs’ latest novel, Two Nights, was released July 11 and features Sunday Night, a tough-talking, scarred heroine.
+Dr. Reichs was also a producer of the hit Fox TV series, Bones, which is based on her work and her novels.

 Dr. Reichs is a native of Chicago, where she received her Ph.D. at Northwestern.
 She now divides her time between Charlotte, NC and Montreal, Québec.